 "... considering the situation the person is currently in can enhance behavioral prediction. ...

-Elements that are physically present and constitute the situation are referred to as situation cues ...
+Elements that are physically present and constitute the situation [the important elements] are referred to as situation cues ...
 Cues give the answer to five simple W-questions.
 Who is with you?
 Which objects are around you?
 What is happening?
 Where are you?
 When is this happening? ...
 Listing and quantifying all cues ... in a situation would take a tremendous amount of time and effort, if it could even be achieved.

 ... assessing situations via their perceived characteristics requires that perceivers rate situations on these characteristics. ...
 For example, most people would agree that sitting in a café and enjoying a drink with friends is more pleasant than cleaning one’s house.
 Of course, some people may hold a different view on this, which needs to be explicitly considered when seeking to assess the situation in its completeness."
 (Horstmann, K. T., Rauthmann, J. F., & Sherman, R. A. (2017).
 The measurement of situational influences.
 In V. Zeigler-Hill and T. K. Shackelford (eds.), The SAGE Handbook of Personality and Individual Differences, page 2-9)